 Gold by injection (sodium aurothiomalate)

-An anti-TNF drug used to treat conditions including rheumatoid arthritis and psoriatic arthritis.
+An anti-TNF drug (tumour necrosis factor) used to treat conditions including rheumatoid arthritis and psoriatic arthritis.
 It's taken by injection under the skin every two weeks, and takes up to 12 weeks to become effective.

-Another anti-TNF drug used to treat rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
+Etanercept is in the group of drugs known as biological therapy.
+And it is one of the anti-TNF drugs used to treat rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
 It's taken by injection under the skin once or twice a week.
-Full benefits should be felt within two to 12 weeks.
+The benefits of this medication should be felt within two to 12 weeks.
 As with other anti-TNFs, it can increase risk of infection.

 An anti-TNF used to treat rheumatoid arthritis and psoriatic arthritis.
 It's taken over several sessions by intravenous drip Full benefits should be felt within 12 weeks.
 Again, it can make you more prone to infection.